Gwpullen/BJSU-Club/README.md

 Web Pages - Final Update\*

-Grant has been working on the content that will go into the Dragon and Sasquatch section of the core webpages.
+Grant worked on the content that went on the Dragon and Sasquatch section of the core webpages.
-Likewise, Crystal is doing the same for the Unicorn and the Phoenix sections.
+Likewise, Crystal did the same for the Unicorn and the Phoenix sections.
-They are both doing valuable research that we are including into these portions of our website!
+They both did valuable research that we included into these portions of our website!
-I (Sophie) have been working on getting a working nav bar as well as formatting the pages so that you are able to navigate around the website easily.
+I (Sophie) worked on making a nav bar as well as formatting the pages so that you are able to navigate around the website easily.
-My job has to be done before they are able to input their found information into the pages.
+My job was done before they were able to input their found information into the pages.
-We are on track to be done by the end of the week.